-Document: H2020-IC D2.7 - Fe 2020-IOT-2017-3-779984-SOFIE/ 2.7 - Federation Framework, final version Security: Public Date: 21.12.2020 Status: Completed Version: 1.0
+H2020-IOT-2017-3-779984-SOFIE/ D2.7 - Federation Framework, final version Security: Public Date: 12.5.2021 Status: Completed Version: 1.10

-RF07 Requirement Description The IAA component must support Role Based Access Control (RBAC).
+RF05 Requirement Description The IAA component must allow individuals to control their personal information and digital identities (e.g. support self-sovereign identity technology).
+Test approach Functional test Test Description The test uses a script that emulates a user.
+The script is configured with a valid DID and a valid VC.
+The VC includes a number of user properties.
+The script sends a resource access request to IAA which responds with a challenge that requests the user script to "reveal" some of the properties included in the VC.
+The user script responds to the challenge with an appropriate Verifiable Presentation .
+Test location IAA tests/test_indy_agent.py RF06 Requirement Description The IAA component must support secure, tamper-proof, and verifiable logging of transactions and events.
+Test approach Functional test Test Description The test uses a script that emulates a user.
+The user script is configured with a valid JWT token.
+The user script performs a resource access request and includes in the request the token.
+The request is received by IAA which logs the token in an Ethereum smart contract.
+Test location IAA test/test_logging.py RF07 Requirement Description The IAA component must support Role Based Access Control (RBAC).
 Test approach Documentation Test Description RBAC is implemented with the use of VCs.
 IAA can be used to verify a VC.
 Test location IAA's repository documentation, "Examples" chapter RF08 Requirement Description Cryptographic algorithms used by SOFIE should be open-source, transparent, and as independent as possible of any particular architecture.
 Test approach Documentation Test Description IAA supports standardised cryptographic algorithms.
 Test location IAA's repository documentation, "Key technologies" chapter RF09 Requirement Description SOFIE should support the execution of authorisation and authentication functionality on devices with constrained processing, storage, battery, and network connectivity.
-Test approach Functional test Test Description The test pre-configures IAA with the DID document of a DID.
+Test approach Functional test Test Description The test pre-configures IAA with the DID document of a Hyperledger Indy DID.
+Therefore, IAA does not have to retrieve it from an Indy blockchain.
+A user script performs a resource access request, using that DID as an access token.
 Then IAA authenticates this DID using only local information, and without needing network connectivity.
 Test location IAA test/test_indy_api.py